Musique

 out of different atmospheres and electronic textures delicately

-love those melodic and romantic jewels only Serge Blenner can
+those melodic and romantic jewels only Serge Blenner can make [...].

-make [...].
-He has made a beautiful romantic album for a
+He has made a beautiful romantic album for a much broader audience.

 (UK)

-in Hamburg lebende Franzose Serge Blenner alle Register: hier
+Hamburg lebende Franzose Serge Blenner alle Register: hier treffen

-Kulturen der Erde werden mit Respekt und Feingefühl in den
+Erde werden mit Respekt und Feingefühl in den westeuropäischen

-von Volker Fleischer zu sehen, [...].
-Blenner beweist in
+und Bleistiftzeichnungen von Volker Fleischer zu sehen, [...].

-keineswegs maschinell und kalt klingen muss.
-Seine Musik steckt
+erzeugte Musik keineswegs maschinell und kalt klingen muss.
+Seine

 © 2003 Falk Lenn, www.moderne-klangkunst.de